 Free summer memberships for teens brought a host of benefits to our community in 2017.

-This summer, the Y offered free summer memberships for high schoolers through the Get Summer program.
-Thanks to the Richard M. Schulze Family Foundation, 4,800 free memberships were available throughout the metro area.
+Last summer, the Y offered free summer memberships for high schoolers through the Get Summer program.
+Thanks to the Richard M. Schulze Family Foundation, 4,800 free memberships were available throughout the metro area in 2017.
+In 2018, 250 Get Summer memberships will be available at each Y location for teens entering grades 9-12.

 A safe and caring space for teens